Apply or renew your Parking Permit

 Irish Wheelchair Association is the National Governing Body for Wheelchair Rugby in Ireland.

-Irish wheelchair rugby welcomes both able-bodied players and players with disabilities to play the sport together.
+Wheelchair rugby is a mixed team sport for male and female.
+Contact between wheelchairs is permitted and is vital for blocking and holding the opposing team.
+Each team consists of four players.Wheelchair rugby is a mixed team sport for male and female players.
+Contact between wheelchairs is permitted and is vital for blocking and holding the opposing team.
+Each team consists of four players.
 The sport has features of rugby, basketball, handball and ice hockey.
 The object of the game is to carry the ball across the opposing team’s goal line to score a try.
 Each try is worth one point.

 Senior players (15yrs +) play in our wheelchair rugby clubs.
 There is one senior domestic competition annually.